 Frontline (FRO) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the shipping company had gained 13.42% over the past month.
-This has outpaced the Transportation sector's gain of 12.55% and the S&P 500's gain of 6.66% in that time.
+Prior to today's trading, shares of the shipping company had gained 13.4% over the past month.
+This has lagged the Transportation sector's gain of 15.24% and outpaced the S&P 500's gain of 5.63% in that time.

-Wall Street will be looking for positivity from FRO as it approaches its next earnings report date.
-On that day, FRO is projected to report earnings of $0.98 per share, which would represent year-over-year growth of 4800%.
-Meanwhile, our latest consensus estimate is calling for revenue of $315.29 million, up 206.88% from the prior-year quarter.
+FRO will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.98, up 4800% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $315.29 million, up 206.88% from the year-ago period.

 Any recent changes to analyst estimates for FRO should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 50.64% lower.
-FRO is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 50.64% lower within the past month.
+FRO is currently a Zacks Rank #3 (Hold).

-Digging into valuation, FRO currently has a Forward P/E ratio of 7.13.
-Its industry sports an average Forward P/E of 7.13, so we one might conclude that FRO is trading at a no noticeable deviation comparatively.
+Investors should also note FRO's current valuation metrics, including its Forward P/E ratio of 7.5.
+Its industry sports an average Forward P/E of 7.5, so we one might conclude that FRO is trading at a no noticeable deviation comparatively.

 Click to get this free report